Robustness of travelling states in generic non-reciprocal mixtures: Introduction

 Summarizing, we have studied the emergence and robustness of travelling states in a non-reciprocal binary particle mixture.
-We find that such states, with an appreciable velocity, appear only when a ``chasing'' cluster with a solid-like structure is present.
+We find that such states, with an appreciable velocity, appear in the low non-reciprocity regime only when a ``chasing'' cluster with a solid-like structure is present.
 The travelling velocity increases with increasing degree of non-reciprocity and with {\em decreasing} diffusivity, because of stronger segregation between the phases.
-Varying the system geometry, we observe that travelling states become more persistent as we move from a (confined) two-dimensional scenario to an effectively one-dimensional annulus, where the solid cluster can form a bridge between inner and outer walls.
-This effect also facilitates travelling states at intermediate density and prevents them for dilute systems; high density also suppresses travelling states because asymmetric interfaces can no longer form.
+Varying the system geometry, travelling states become more persistent as we move from a (confined) two-dimensional scenario to an effectively one-dimensional annulus, where the solid cluster can form a bridge between inner and outer walls.
+This effect also facilitates travelling states at intermediate density and hinders them for dilute systems; high density also suppresses travelling states because asymmetric interfaces can no longer form.
+Thus, travelling states may only be found in a narrow region of the parameter space, where the conditions for their appearance are optimal.
+We have also found that most of our conclusions hold for the predator-prey regime ($\delta>1$) and for increasingly larger system sizes (as detailed in the SM~\cite{SM}), although further studies are required in order to ascertain the validity of our conclusions in the thermodynamic limit.

-Our results should be amenable to verification in experiments on non-reciprocal particle systems~\cite{speck2018, meredith2020, niu2018}.
-Our identification of the physical mechanisms generating travelling states will also be of broader importance for understanding the behaviour of non-reciprocal phase separating mixtures and non-equilibrium pattern formation more generally, including outside of physics in e.g.\ prey-predator models.
+Our results should be amenable to verification in experiments on non-reciprocal particle systems~\cite{speck2018,meredith2020}.
+Our identification of the physical mechanisms generating travelling states will also be of broader importance for understanding the behaviour of non-reciprocal phase separating mixtures and non-equilibrium pattern formation more generally, including -- outside of physics -- in e.g.\ prey-predator models.